XWilliamY/FinalProject/README.md

 I) Continuing work on accepting input from a file for description of rooms
 A. Can accept inputs from a file, working on how to store multiple phrases.
 B. Made importRoomsFromFile capable of splitting at "-" to signify different rooms.

+1.8.15
+I) Discussion of how to assign IDs to rooms and link rooms together.
+II) importRoomsFromFile now imports descriptions of all rooms into a 2D Object array 'rooms'. [][this part is filled]